-In the Middle East, the world's tallest building, the Burj Khalifa in Dubai, had its lights switched off for Earth Hour.
+In Dubai, the world's tallest building, the recently opened Burj Khalifa, had its lights switched off.

-Egypt participated as well, with lights shut off at the Giza plateau, plunging the three Great Pyramids, the Sphinx and the surrounding desert area into total darkness.
+Egypt participated as well, with lights turned off at the Giza plateau, plunging the three Great Pyramids, the Sphinx and the surrounding desert into total darkness.

 "I thought it was going to be the whole of Piccadilly and it's just the screens.
 It should have been all the lights and all the buildings around here," said Sandra Herrera, 23, visiting from Bilbao in Spain.

 More than 240 buildings and monuments in Paris participated in Earth Hour, but the Eiffel Tower only went dark for five minutes.

 In New York, the landmark Empire State and Chrysler building turned off their lights as did United Nations headquarters on East River.

 But Times Square's hoardings remained a beacon of commercial excess.
 "It was disappointing," commented Melodie Carli, a 20-year-old French national in Times Square.
 "We came here especially to see the event."